-You'll have to configure the Network Security Group that is provisioned by the offer to allow access from your CI/CD pipeline, or manual deployment system.
-For more information, see Security groups in the Azure documentation for details.
+You have to configure the Network Security Group that the offer provisions to allow access from your CI/CD pipeline or manual deployment system.
+For more information, see Network security groups.

 Any in-container tests against applications must be configured to access the new servers running within Azure.
 As with the CI/CD concerns, you must ensure the necessary network security rules allow your tests to access the applications deployed to Azure.
-For more information, see Security groups in the Azure documentation.
+For more information, see Network security groups.

 After you've reached the migration goals you defined in the pre-migration step, perform some end-to-end acceptance testing to verify that everything works as expected.
-Some topics for post-migration enhancements include, but are certainly not limited to the following:
+For guidance on some potential post-migration enhancements, see the following recommendations: